-6. Support the Executive Assistant and/or CEO by monitoring project listservs, data entry, check draft texts for errors, and reviewing new software for project applications.
+6. General support for the CEO such as improved pptx graphics, monitoring project listservs, data entry, check draft texts for errors, and reviewing new software for project applications.
 Requirements change from month to month.

 Interns can work at the Washington, DC office or the Nodes offices around the world.
 For Nodes see: Nodes and contact the Node chair directly, as they make the decisions on Interns working with them.
 You have to be able to work in the language of the country.

-Tele-internships are also possible: interns work at their place and keep in touch over the Internet.
+Tele-internships are also possible: interns work at their place and keep in touch via the Internet.